pmp-p/untitled-asteroids-pyray/README.md

    * You can type, python --version, in terminal to see the version number if it exists.

 2. Install the raylib package (installing raylib installs the raylib/pyray modules).
-Make sure python has been installed with pip
+Make sure python has been installed with pip.

    * pip install raylib

-3. If requests module insInstall the requests module (for the Weather API).
+3. Install the requests module (for the Weather API).

    * pip install requests